Global Property Guide - Investment Research

 A mild recovery was expected in 2013, driven by interest rate cuts, new home incentives in some states, and focus on policy reform in New South Wales, according to HIA chief economist, Harley Dale.
 However, it was observed in Q1 2013 that there was no growth in the residential construction industry.
 “In seasonally adjusted terms, the volume of investment in new homes increased by 2.2 per cent over the quarter, as the modest recovery from very weak levels in the first half of 2012 continued.
 Meanwhile, the on-going decline in alterations and additions investment provides a weak update on the mindset and appetite for spending on the part of the household sector,” says HIA Economist, Geordan Murray.

-The weaker residential building activity was attributed to the RBA's decision to keep its Official Cash Rate on hold at 2.75%.
-According to HIA's Senior Economist Shane Garrett, lower interest rates were badly needed to help the industry.Slower economy is expected in 2013
+The weaker residential building activity was attributed to the RBA’s decision to keep its Official Cash Rate on hold at 2.75%.
+According to HIA’s Senior Economist Shane Garrett, lower interest rates were badly needed to help the industry.Modest economic growth, high unemployment

 Japanese house prices rising strongly!